netj/3x/docs/tutorial/README.md

 <!-- Selection -->
 You can select which part of the results you want to view by choosing the values for the input variables individually.
-The default when no value is chosen for a input variable is to show all results of runs regardless of which value was used for execution.
+The default when no value is chosen for an input variable is to show all results of runs regardless of which value was used for execution.

 ![Individual values for each input variable can be selected to filter the